 We look forward to a bright future with our show Walers and presenting to the show ring a competitive show horse in 2017 and beyond.

 Our breeding philosophy for Walers

 We are firm believers in Walers and proud of their history.
 We aim to entrench these horses in Australian culture as well as surviving into the generations beyond.
-We breed with temperament in mind as without it, no other attribute is worthy of breeding on.
-Our value add is our focus on breeding quality horses, and we believe we have the ability and the eye to select the right Walers to fit this philosophy.
+We breed with temperament in mind as, without it, no other attribute is worthy of breeding on.
+Our value-add is our focus on breeding quality horses, and we believe we have the eye to select the right Walers to fit this philosophy.

-Another important breeding aspect is ensuring, as much as possible, that our breeding stock is performed in the show ring to prove their worth.
+We ensure as much as possible, that our breeding stock is performed in the show ring to prove their worth.
 Along with this, some youngstock needs to be shown to prove the quality of the production.
 When it all boils down to it, it is your offspring that is the what makes your stud name worthy of mention.
-Our breeding stock must ‘breed up’, mares and stallions, as there is little point in breeding if you are not breeding something better than yesteryear.
+Our breeding stock must ‘breed up’ mares and stallions, as there is little point in breeding if you are not breeding something better than yesteryear.

 We believe that every Australian should own their own Walers with quality conformation so they can be used in whatever discipline the buyer chooses.
 We also offer our stallions for a very reasonable stud fee in line with this philosophy.
 Our Waler horse stud aims to provide people an affordable option if they want to use the desirable qualities of Walers in their bloodlines through either stallions or youngstock.
 All foals bred from our stud will be eligible for at least part-bred registration with one of the Waler societies.
 If your horse is also an eligible Waler, the foal can be fully registered as a Waler horse with the relevant society.